Ayush2102/grpc-stock-trading-platform/README.md

 A multi-module Java project using **Spring Boot**, **gRPC** and **GraphQL** to simulate a stock trading platform.
 It demonstrates clean module separation, shared protobuf contracts, and containerized deployment.

+**Design Scope:**
+This project models the core trading workflow and intentionally omits user identity and authentication to keep the focus on distributed order processing and consistency.

 The system provides:
 - **gRPC APIs** for efficient service-to-service communication
 - **GraphQL API** layer on the client side for flexible, developer-friendly queries